NicolasPetton/seq.el/README.md

 ## Summary

-Seq.el provides Sequence manipulation functions that complement basic functions provided by `subr.el`.
+seq.el provides Sequence manipulation functions that complement basic functions provided by `subr.el`.
 The library is included in Emacs 25.

 All functions are prefixed with `seq-`.